Periodontal Care

 What does laser dentistry feel like?

 Because laser periodontal treatments typically involve the use of a numbing agent, you will likely feel little to no discomfort during your procedure.
-As part of our commitment to providing as pain-free an experience as possible for each patient, our dentists are well-versed in several sedation dentistry techniques, including intravenous (IV) methods, oral conscious sedation, and even a few homeopathic solutions.
+As part of our commitment to providing as pain-free an experience as possible for each patient, our dentists are well-versed in several sedation dentistry techniques, including intravenous (IV) methods and oral conscious sedation.